cllckn/software-testing/module5/README.md

 #### Test Coverage

 Test coverage is a metric that measures how much of your source code is executed when your automated tests are run.

+Maintaining a good level of code coverage is important as it helps identify untested parts of the code, reduces the risk of bugs, and improves overall software reliability.
+However, achieving 100% coverage can be expensive in terms of time, effort, and resources.
+Instead, focusing on critical functionalities is often more practical.

 It's typically expressed as a percentage.
 Different types of coverage measurements exist, including:

 * Statement Coverage – Percentage of code statements executed.